2009 Responsible Tourism Awards winners

 The judges declared Whale Watch Kaikoura, New Zealand the overall winner of the Responsible Tourism Awards 2009 with the following statement.

-"Rarely do we see a tourism initiative developed from the ground up by a local community to such a successful and grand scale – growing from modest beginnings to securing in a joint venture with Sea World on the Gold Coast of Australia to provide their whale watching.
+"Rarely do we see a tourism initiative developed from the ground up by a local community to such a successful and grand scale, growing from modest beginnings.

 Whale Watch Kaikoura provides consistently responsible whale watching tours with minimal impacts.
 The founding of the enterprise by four Maori families has demonstrated that the local Maori community can not only grow a considerable tourism business, but, more significantly, use that business to buy back their ancestral land for the benefit of the indigenous people and their cultural identity."

 Best tour operator for cultural engagement sponsored by Tourism Western Australia

 These community-owned and managed projects in the Indian Himalayas offer unique and authentic cultural experiences by facilitating mutual cultural engagement at every level.
 Their work has brought previously vulnerable and disadvantaged individuals from the Dalit community into focus as porters and committee members, while enabling tourists to experience and become part of rural landscapes in non-intrusive and rewarding ways and make a significant contribution to local economic development in the villages they walk through.

 Best large hotel / accommodation (more than 50 rooms) sponsored by Fairmont Hotels & Resorts